John Singleton (Australian entrepreneur): Advertising career

-In 1973 Singleton and his partners sold SPASM to the US Doyle Dane Bernbach and Singleton for a time was managing director of DDB's Australian operations.
-Working for a large multi-national with overseas owners was a challenge for Singleton and he left the business in 1977 triggering a long non-compete provision in his contract.
+In 1973, Singleton and his partners sold SPASM to Doyle Dane Bernbach and Singleton for a time was managing director of DDB's Australian operations.
+Working for a large multi-national with overseas owners was a challenge for Singleton and he left the business in 1977, triggering a long non-compete provision in his contract.
 In 1985 Singleton started up again on his own with "John Singleton Advertising".
 Sydney stockbroker Rene Rivkin bought a silent-holding in the agency during its development in the 1980s.
-Singleton developed close ties with the Australian Labor Party and created the advertising for Bob Hawke's successful 1983 election campaign.
-John Singleton Advertising listed publicly, became the Singleton Group Ltd in 1994, then grew to become the STW Communications Group Ltd in 2002 which now owns over fifty Australian marketing and advertising businesses including the Singleton Ogilvy & Mather ad agency and holds an interest in J. Walter Thompson's Australian operations.
-Along the way Singleton acquired personal stakes in ventures including the 1990 buy-out of the Ten Group TV network from receivership and an acquisition in 2000 of Indonesia's No 3 network SCTV.
+Singleton developed close ties with the Australian Labor Party and created the advertising for Bob Hawke's successful 1987 election campaign.
+In 1995 Singleton Group Limited was listed on the Australian Securities Exchange.
+In February 2002, it was renamed STW Communications Group.

+Along the way, Singleton acquired personal stakes in ventures including the 1990 buy-out of the Ten Group TV network from receivership and an acquisition in 2000 of Indonesia's No 3 network SCTV.
 These personal holdings in addition to the success and growth STW Group interests enabled Singleton to amass a massive personal fortune.

-In 2019, Singleton sold his 32.2% stake in Macquarie Media for A$80 million, which Nine Entertainment purchased for $1.46 per share.
+In 1994, Singleton purchased 2CH from AWA followed in 1996 by 2GB from the Wesley Mission.
+Having been merged into Macquarie Radio, in 2019 Singleton sold his shareholding to Nine Entertainment.

 Honours and awards

-In 1994 Singleton was appointed as a Member of the Order of Australia for service to the community through his own personal support and fundraising activities more broadly.
+In 1994, Singleton was appointed as a Member of the Order of Australia for service to the community through his own personal support and fundraising activities more broadly.
 In 2000 Singleton was awarded the Australian Sports Medal.
 In 2009 Singleton was included in the inaugural twelve inductees to Ad News magazine's, Australian Advertising Hall of Fame.

 Personal life

-He has eight children from six marriages.
-He has been married to Margaret Wall (Jack born 1971), Maggie Eckardt, Belinda Green (Jessie born 1982, Sally born 1984), Liz Hayes, Jennifer Murrant - de facto (Joe born 1993, Hannah born 1995) and Julie Martin (Dawnie born 1998, Summer born 2000, Daisy born 2006).
+Singleton has eight children from seven marriages.
+He has been married to Margaret Wall, Maggie Eckardt, Belinda Green, Liz Hayes, Jennifer Murrant - de facto, Julie Martin, and Sarah Warry.
+His daughter Dawn was killed in April 2024 during the mass knife attack at Westfield Bondi Junction shopping mall.